-Neck Pain Treatment in East Greenwich
+Neck Pain Treatment: An East Greenwich RI Chiropractor’s Perspective

 The primary purpose of your neck is to support the full weight of your head - which on average weighs 10-12 pounds - while maintaining the flexibility to allow for movement.
 We know that for every inch forward that your head travels it becomes 10 pounds heavier.
 We’re all built differently, but women are almost 1.5 times as likely to have neck pain.
 Women tend to be more stable in the hips and less stable in the shoulders, while men tend to be more stable in the shoulders and less stable in the hips.
-Are you suffering from neck pain in East Greenwich?
+Are you suffering from neck pain in East Greenwich RI?
 Contact our team today for help!

 About Neck Pain in East Greenwich RI